dat-ecosystem-archive/docs/papers/dat-paper.md

 Bob first sends a `Request` message for the latest entry in the metadata feed.
 Alice responds.
 Bob looks at the `trie` value, and using the lookup algorithm described below sends another `Request` message for the metadata node that is closer to the filename he is looking for.
 This repeats until Alice sends Bob the matching metadata entry.
 This is the un-optimized resolution that uses `log(n)` round trips, though there are ways to optimize this by having Alice send additional sequence numbers to Bob that help him traverse in less round trips.

-In the metadata record Bob recieved for `cat_dna.csv` there is the byte offset to the beginning of the file in the data feed.
+In the metadata record Bob received for `cat_dna.csv` there is the byte offset to the beginning of the file in the data feed.
 Bob adds his +30MB offset to this value and starts requesting pieces of data starting at that byte offset using the SLEEP protocol as described below.

 This method tries to allow any byte range of any file to be accessed without the need to synchronize the full metadata for all files up front.